kalisio/kApp/docs/guides/installing-kapp.md

 First you have to ensure the [KDK prerequisites](https://kalisio.github.io/kdk/guides/development/setup.html#prerequisites) to run kApp from source code.
 Then the following commands, assuming you have a MongoDB instance running on local host and default port (27017), should launch your local instance of kApp.

-Start by cloning all the modules/plugins you need and use [yarn/npm link](https://docs.npmjs.com/cli/link) to make them globally available to your Node.js installation:
+Start by cloning all the modules you need and use [yarn/npm link](https://docs.npmjs.com/cli/link) to make them globally available to your Node.js installation:
 ```bash
 // Clone and link KDK
 git clone https://github.com/kalisio/kdk.git